dotnet/reactive/Rx.NET/Documentation/adr/0003-uap-targets.md

 </Target>
 ```

-This also set the target platform moniker to indicate that this is a Windows-specific TFM, something that the package validation tooling doesn't seem to understand otherwise.
+This also sets the target platform moniker to indicate that this is a Windows-specific TFM, something that the package validation tooling doesn't seem to understand otherwise.
 (But we do need the target platform identifier to be `UAP` earlier on in the build for various other things to work, which is why we only switch this just before package validation runs.)

 #### Compiler Constants